-If you have been diagnosed with cataracts, you might be confused about two different surgery options available.
-One utilizes ultrasound technology (phacoemulsification), and the other combines the use of a laser with ultrasound.
+If you have been diagnosed with cataracts you might be confused about two different surgery options available.
+One utilizes ultrasound technology and is called phacoemulsification” (PEM).
+The other combines the use of a laser with ultrasound.

 Types of Cataract Surgery

 Traditional phacoemulsification cataract surgery uses a small ultrasonic probe that dissolves the lens with sound waves so it can be gently washed away.
 The procedure is patient-friendly and cost-efficient.

 Alternatively, laser-based cataract surgery uses femtosecond laser technology to create an incision, remove the front portion of the lens capsule and soften the clouded lens.
 After that step is completed, the traditional phacoemulsification device is still needed to complete the removal of the cataract.
 That is why laser cataract surgery is referred to as “Femtosecond Laser Assisted Cataract Surgery”, or FLACS.